Nokia Arena (Tampere)

+The NHL teams Columbus Blue Jackets and Colorado Avalanche played two games at the Nokia Arena in the 2022 NHL Global Series on 4–5 November 2022.
+12,882 spectators showed up for the first game between two NHL teams at the Nokia Arena.
+The Dallas Stars and Florida Panthers played two games at the Nokia Arena in the 2024 NHL Global Series on 1–2 November 2024.
+Nokia Arena hosted back-to-back IIHF Ice Hockey World Championships in 2022 and 2023.

+On 4 August 2023, the attendance record of 13,054 was set in a men's basketball game between Finland and Lithuania.

+In 2024 and 2025, the venue hosted Uuden Musiikin Kilpailu (UMK), the Finnish selection for the Eurovision Song Contest.
+In 2025, it hosted the group phase matches of the FIBA EuroBasket Group B. The arena has been announced as the venue for the 2027 World Figure Skating Championships.

 Background

 After delays, the arena and the adjacent mixed use high-rise development got a final approval and construction began in January 2018.
 The final plan calls for a deck to be built over a railway line.
 This deck will have the multi-purpose arena (at least 13,455 seats), offices, commercial development, housing, a hotel and a casino.
 The overall vision was designed by Daniel Libeskind.
-The arena is expected to be complete by December 2021, in time for the 2022 IIHF World Championship.
+The arena was completed by December 2021, in time for the 2022 IIHF World Championship.
 The rest of the development is to be completed by 2024.
 Casino Tampere will also open in connection with the arena, and according to preliminary plans, the casino will employ about 80 people.
 Lapland Hotels opened a luxury hotel called Lapland Hotels Arena next to the arena on 12 December 2021.